sergueik/uru_serverspec/README.md

 [2 factor authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication).
 By design such software renders ssh and winrm ssh key-based remote access impossible.

-With the help of [uru](https://bitbucket.org/jonforums/uru/downloads) one can actually bootstrap a standalone rvm-like Ruby environment to run serverspec directly on the instance, for both
-Linux or Windows.
+With the help of [uru Ruby Installer](https://rubyinstaller.org/add-ons/uru.html) one can actually bootstrap a standalone rvm-like Ruby environment to run serverspec directly on the instance, for both Linux or Windows.

 Another interesting use case is when Puppet provision serves as a driver of a